Michael-Sebero/CoolRune/README.md

 Development workflows are accelerated through compiler caching with compression and CPU-specific optimizations that maximize instruction throughput.
 Thread utilization is optimized for physical core topology rather than logical threads, reducing cache contention and memory bandwidth pressure on SMT-enabled systems while maintaining optimal parallelization for compilation tasks.

 ### CPU Architecture Detection & ALHP Repository Integration
-CoolRune automatically detects CPU architecture on installation to ensure optimal package selection.
+Algiz-Linux automatically detects CPU architecture on installation to ensure optimal package selection.
 The system integrates some of ALHP's repositories which provide architecture-specific builds optimized for modern processor capabilities while keeping Artix's core system packages.

 ### Hardware-Specific Presets
 * **AMD/Intel** - Optimized for AMD and Intel CPUs with integrated or discrete graphics, featuring auto-detection for AMD Infinity Fabric or Intel mesh topologies, RDNA/Arc GPU acceleration and enhanced scheduler affinity.